What You Will Learn

 How to Get the Most out of Leadership Training

-In the US alone, companies invest billions of dollars per year on corporate training and educational programs aimed at developing better leaders and a highly skilled workforce.
-But are these learning initiatives truly as helpful as intended?
 A new article suggests that corporate training is only effective if organizational systems and infrastructure are in place to support it.

 What Does Sleep Have to Do With Charismatic Leadership?